1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 4. Schedule the report and click Run.

-*Country as a dimension is required because the Reach report is not available across all countries.
+*Country as a dimension is required because the Reach report is unavailable across all countries.
 Also, the report is accessible for Google Ad Manager 360 for publishers.
 So, if you are having the free version, you need to get it enabled by your Google Account Manager to use the report.

 It has been proved in various surveys that a user who was shown an ad once a week gives higher CTRs than the ads served to the same user more than 10 times a day.
 And the higher CTR you get, the higher revenue you generate.
-While these figures aren’t universal, it is pretty understood that frequency caps have a meaningful impact on the ad revenue.
-Still have a doubt?
-Let us know in the comments.